Methi Paneer Recipe

 While fenugreek leaves are accessible all year long, the winter months are when they are most plentiful.
 They are abundant in antioxidants, iron, and folate and serve as a delicious reservoir for these nutrients.

-A really thick and creamy Indian vegetarian gravy that would go well with any Indian bread, such as Roti, Paratha, Naan, etc.
+A thick and creamy Indian vegetarian gravy that would go well with any Indian bread, such as Roti, Paratha, Naan, etc.

 Ingredients for methi Paneer